Geodesics in Jet Space: Introduction: Motivation, results, acknowledgement

+It is a basic and important fact that lines in Euclidean space are globally minimizing geodesics.
+Not only are lines geodesics, but no matter how far out we travel along a line away from a point on the line, the corresponding line segment continues to minimize the distance between its end points.
+Contrast this with the case of geodesics on a cylinder, where most geodesics eventually fail to be minimizing.
+In the context of Carnot groups we can write down geodesic equations which describe most geodesics.
+(They miss the ``abnormal'' or ``singular geodesics''.
+See \cite{tour}.)
+The horizontal lines -- the left translates of horizontal one-parameter subgroups - are globally minimizing geodesics.
+In the first non-trivial case, the Heisenberg group, the horizontal lines exhaust the set of globally minimizing geodesics.
+What happens for other Carnot groups?
+Are there any other globally minimizing geodesics besides the horizontal lines ?

-The space $J^k = J^k (\R, \R)$ of $k$-jets of a real function of a single real variable $x$ admits a \sR geometry of Carnot group type \cite{CarnotJets}.
-When $k =1$ this Carnot geometry is the well-known Heisenberg group.
-When $k=2$ this geometry is known as the Engel group \cite{tour}.
+The spaces $J^k = J^k (\R, \R)$ of $k$-jets of a real function of a single real variable forms a family of $k+2$-dimensional Carnot groups.
+(See \cite{CarnotJets}.) $J^k$ is the unique Carnot group of its dimension Goursat type: its Lie bracket growth vector is $(2,3, 4, \ldots, k+2)$. $J^1$ is the well-known Heisenberg group and, as we just saw, has no global minimizers beyond the horizontal lines. $J^2$ is the Engel group \cite{tour} and has exactly one new global minimizer up to translation and scaling, this geodesic being the horizontal lift of the ``Euler soliton'' whose global minimality is established in \cite{Ardentov1,Ardentov2}.
+See the middle panel of figure \ref{fig:kink}.

-Meneses and Per\'ez \cite{Monroy1},\cite{Monroy2},\cite{Monroy3} showed that the \sR geodesic flow on $J^k$ is completely integrable.
-They parameterize the space of all geodesics modulo Carnot translations by the space of real polynomials $F(x)$ of degree $k$ modulo the $\R$-translation $F(x) \mapsto F(x-x_0)$.
-(Their polynomials must satisfy $F(x)^2 < 1$.)
-See subsection \ref{MP} below for details.
+Anzaldo-Meneses and Monroy-Per\'ez \cite{Monroy1,Monroy2,Monroy3} showed that the \sR geodesic flow on $J^k$ is completely integrable.
+In doing so they parameterized the space of all geodesics (modulo Carnot translations) by an open subset of the space of real polynomials $F(x)$ of degree $k$ (modulo translation $F(x) \mapsto F(x-x_0)$).

-A geodesic is {\bf globally minimizing} if each of its compact subarcs realizes the distance between its endpoints.
-In metric geometry these are also called ``metric lines'' being metric embeddings of the real line into the geometry.
-(See definition \ref{def: global min} below for more precision.) {\bf Our goal is to select from out of the Meneses-Per\'ez polynomials those that yield global minimizers.}
+Re-iterating, a geodesic is called globally minimizing if each of its compact subarcs realizes the distance between its endpoints.
+Our goal in this paper is to select out those degree $k$ polynomials which yield global minimizers on $J^k$, $k > 2$.

+We partially succeed.
 Theorem \ref{theorem-1} below excludes most polynomials from yielding global minimizers.
-Theorem \ref{main} establishes a family of polynomials which yield previously unknown global minimizers.
-The question of finding an exact characterization of the global minimizers remains open.
+Theorem \ref{main} establishes the existence of a previously unknown 8-dimensional family of global minimizers and characterizes them in terms of their polynomials.
+These two theorems are described in the next section, section \ref{sec: setup}.
+The question of finding an exact characterization of the global minimizers in terms of their polynomials remains open.